Sand, sunshine, surfing, and scholarships in Florida attract many college students to America’s third most populous state.

 19. Walter A. Friedly Memorial Scholarship

-Accounting scholarships in Florida like the $2,000 Walter A. Friedly Memorial Scholarship are abundant thanks to the Florida Society of CPAs.
-Each year, Broward County residents who’re enrolling at least half-time for the fourth or fifth year of an accounting major are selected.
-Attending Florida Atlantic University, Florida State University, or the University of Florida is required.
-Other aspiring Certified Public Accountants should consider the 1040K Race Scholarship or James Wilcox Endowed Scholarship.
+Accounting scholarships in Florida like the $2,000 Walter A. Friedly Memorial Scholarship are abundant.
+This is thanks to the Florida Society of CPAs.
+Broward County residents are eligible.
+They must be enrolling at least half-time for the fourth or fifth year of an accounting major.
+Applicants must attend the following Florida colleges: Florida Atlantic University, Florida State University, or University of Florida.
+Other aspiring Certified Public Accountants should consider the 1040K Race Scholarship.
+The James Wilcox Endowed Scholarship is also a good choice.

 Contact